artsmia/artstories.md/stories/settling-in-america.md

 <div>

-### After the MIA acquired “Blind Man’s Buff,” museum director Richard Davis contacted Mathilde (Quappi) Beckmann for more information about the painting.
+After the MIA acquired "Blind Man's Buff," museum director Richard Davis contacted Mathilde (Quappi) Beckmann for more information about the painting.\

 </div>